Formation of hot Jupiters through disk migration and evolving stellar tides: Methods

-If the tidal dissipation in the star is strong enough, the inward migration of a planet may halt at a stellar distance where the torque on the planet exerted by stellar tide ($\Gamma_{\rm t}$) compensates for $\Gamma_{\rm II}$, i.e. where $\Gamma_{\rm t}+\Gamma_{\rm II}=0$.
+If the tidal dissipation in the star is strong enough, the inward migration of a planet may halt at a stellar distance where the torque on the planet exerted by stellar tide ($\Gamma_{\rm t}$) compensates for $\Gamma_{\rm II}$, that is, where $\Gamma_{\rm t}+\Gamma_{\rm II}=0$.
 We refer to this distance as the tidal migration barrier.